-It’s still pretty early into 2016, and already only 8% of those who made New Year resolutions are still on track.
+Did you know that only 8% of those who made New Year resolutions are still on track by the end of January?
 We can have the best intentions in the world, but it’s easy to feel overwhelmed or discouraged by multiple demands when we get back to the daily grind.

 Executive coach and transformational leadership expert Donna Stoneham, Ph.D., author of The Thriver’s Edge: Seven Keys to Transform the Way You Live, Love, and Lead, says that it’s challenging not to fall into old patterns of behavior when we get back on the treadmill of daily life.
 And usually, it’s because our goals and resolutions feel like chores rather than things that make us feel happier, more productive, and more fulfilled.
 She identifies the key actions you can take to operate at your peak every day so you can thrive in your life and career and be the best person you can be in the coming year.